 If you get this error Right click on the nextcloud folder in File Station then click Properties.
 Click on the Permission tab then go to the Advanced options.
 Select Make inherited permissions explicit.
 Now Select User “Everyone” then Delete it using Delete tab.
 Check “Apply to this folder, sub-folders and files”.
 Click Save.

 HTTPS with Let’s Encrypt

-A good practice is to use https (SSL) on any web site unless the access to your website is only on a local network.
-Synology has built in Let’s Encrypt which support great and free SSL certificates.
+A good practice is to use https (SSL) on any website, unless the access to your website is only on a local network.
+Synology has built-in Let’s Encrypt which supports great and free SSL certificates.

 Create Let’s Encrypt certificate

-For the domain name, you can use either your Synology Quick Access name or you can use your own domain, just make sure your domain is pointing to your diskstation.
+For the domain name, you can use your own domain name, just make sure your domain is pointing to your NAS.